 He uses cognitive behavioral therapy (CBT) to help children with ODD learn to control anger and impulses and communicate more effectively.

 With early diagnosis and treatment, you can prevent future problems related to ODD.
-If your child displays defiant and vindictive behaviors toward peers and authority figures, call the office of Dr. Michael Messina or book an appointment online today.
+If your child displays defiant and vindictive behaviors toward peers and authority figures, call the office of Dr. Messina & Associates or book an appointment online today.